Am I eligible for Mullany e-Mentoring?

 We now that you’re really busy, so we suggest that students should send a minimum of one message a week to ensure that you get the most from Mullany e-Mentoring.
 (Lots of students choose to send more than this though!)

-Life sciences are really varied.
-They focus on the study of living organisms and there are many careers and professions within the life sciences – including social work, medicine, dentistry, psychology, zoology, food nutrition, nursing and many more.
+Our areas of support are are really varied, focusing on the life-sciences and STEM.
+For example there are many careers and professions within the life sciences – including social work, medicine, dentistry, psychology, zoology, food nutrition, nursing and many more.
+In STEM, ther eis even more variety, just ask and we'll see if we can help -email@example.com

 Will I be able to stay in touch with my mentor when the session finishes?